pantacor/pantahub-base/devices/README.md

 ## Auto Assign Devices on Registration

-Now on device side you have to send the PantahubAutoAssignToken: http header when registering yourself.
+Now on device side you have to send the Pantahub-Devices-Auto-Token-V1: http header when registering yourself.
 This will make pantahub to automatically associated you with the owner of the token.
 Example:

 ```
-http --print=bBhH POST localhost:12365/devices/ PantahubAuthAutoToken:Fn5xxxxxxxxxxxxxxxxxxxxxxxxxxx
+http --print=bBhH POST localhost:12365/devices/ Pantahub-Devices-Auto-Token-V1:Fn5xxxxxxxxxxxxxxxxxxxxxxxxxxx
 POST /devices/ HTTP/1.1
 Accept: */*
 Accept-Encoding: gzip, deflate
 Connection: keep-alive
 Content-Length: 0
 Host: localhost:12365
-PantahubAuthAutoToken: Fn5xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Pantahub-Devices-Auto-Token-V1: Fn5xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 User-Agent: HTTPie/0.9.9